 To these we invite along a variety of guest speakers and suppliers to do talks and displays.

 This part of the meeting is followed by free refreshments and cakes and a chance to mingle with other members.

 And all this comes with pleasant chat and informal atmosphere where questions can be asked and stories shared.

-Members also enjoy the social side of our Group including events such as the annual Barbecue at Dairy House,
+Members also enjoy the social side of our Group including events such as the Annual Barbecue,

 It can be a reassuring thing to know that in times of trouble and isolation help is only a phone call away.

 We hold fundraising events such as coffee mornings and craft fairs in and around the Salisbury area.

 The Group has a strict code of confidentiality for all its members as well as codes for equality and child protection.

 lots of other interesting pieces from members.
 This goes out to a wide range of hospitals and surgeries in the area.